php-fusion/docs/phpfusion-development/tutorials/real-estate-listing-addon/README.md

 ### **In this tutorial, we will be discovering**

 _\*\*_1.
 The basic of form handling in version 9 2.
 The basic of SQL query in version 9 3.
-Using PHP-Fusion utility functions such as theme and infusion components to assist you with development of this web application.
+Using PHPFusion utility functions such as theme and infusion components to assist you with development of this web application.
 4. Basic concepts of MVCT.
 5. The basics of locale in version 9 6.
 The basic SDK to follow to make your work into a custom infusion application package.
 7. Coding it clean with proper coding standard

 ## **Lets get started.**